Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Introduction

 Random saturation experiments provide a powerful tool for estimating causal effects in the presence of spillovers---also known as interference---by generating exogenous variation in both individuals' own treatment offers and the fraction of their peers who are offered treatment \citep{hudgens2008}.
 These two sources of variation allow researchers to study both direct causal effects---the effect of Alice's treatment on her own outcome---and indirect causal effects---the effect of Bob's treatment on Alice's outcome.
 A complete understanding of both direct and indirect effects is crucial for program evaluation in settings with spillovers.
 When considering a national job placement program, for example, policymakers may worry that the indirect effects of the program could completely offset the direct effects: in a slack labor market, job placement could merely change who is employed without affecting the overall employment rate \citep{crepon2013}.

 In this paper we provide methods that use data from a randomized saturation design to identify and estimate direct and indirect causal effects in the presence of spillovers and one-sided non-compliance.
 In real-world experiments non-compliance is the norm rather than the exception.
 In their study of the French labor market, \cite{crepon2013} found that only 35\% of workers offered job placement services took them up.
-Despite pervasive non-compliance in practice, most of the existing literature on randomized saturation designs either assumes perfect compliance---all subjects adhere to their experimentally-assigned treatment allocation--or identifies only intent-to-treat-effects---the effect of being \emph{offered} treatment.
-In contrast, we use the experimental design as a source of instrumental variables to estimate local average treatment effects (LATE) when subjects endogenously select into treatment on the basis of their experimental offers.
+Despite pervasive non-compliance in practice, most of the existing literature on randomized saturation designs either assumes perfect compliance---all subjects adhere to their experimentally-assigned treatment allocation---or identifies only intent-to-treat-effects---the effect of being \emph{offered} treatment.
+Intent-to-treat effects are generally insufficient for policy analysis: comparing costs and benefits requires an estimate of the average effect of treatment on those who experience it.
+For this reason, we go beyond intent-to-treat effects.
+In particular, we use the randomized saturation design as a source of instrumental variables to estimate treatment-on-the-treated and treatment-on-the-untreated effects when subjects endogenously select into treatment on the basis of their experimental offers.

 In a world of homogeneous treatment effects, a simple instrumental variables (IV) regression using individual treatment offers and group saturations as instruments would identify both direct and indirect effects.
 In most if not all real-world settings, however, treatment effects vary across individuals.
 In the presence of heterogeneity, this ``na\"{i}ve'' IV approach will not in general recover interpretable causal effects.
-To allow for realistic patterns of heterogeneity in a tractable framework, we study a flexible random coefficients model in which causal effects may depend on an individual's treatment take-up as well as that of her peers.
+To allow for realistic patterns of heterogeneity in a tractable framework, we study a flexible random coefficients model in which causal effects may depend on an individual's treatment take-up as well as that of her peers.\footnote{As we discuss further below, the random coefficients model is not itself restrictive, but the flexibility of the models that one can identify in practice is constrained by the design of the experiment.
+See Appendix \ref{sec:BasisFunctionsRank} for a detailed discussion of this point.}